aws-samples/aws-cognito-kakao-oidc-react/README.md

    Once the deployment is complete, the resource information will be displayed in the **Outputs**.
 It's essential to **make a note of all these values**, as they will be used in the subsequent configuration.

-6. In the [Kakao Developer](https://developers.kakao.com/) site, set the Redirect URI under the Kakao Login product settings page for Kakao Login as follows:
+5. On the [Kakao Developers](https://developers.kakao.com/) website, navigate to the application product settings page.
+Click on 'Kakao Login' in the left menu, and set the Redirect URI as follows:

    `https://<CognitoKakaoCognitoUserPoolDomainPrefix>.auth.ap-northeast-2.amazoncognito.com/oauth2/idpresponse`